SearchWP Blog

 Configure Your Search Attributes

-To get started, click the Add/Remove Attributes button in the Posts search source section.
+To get started, you can click the Add/Remove Attributes button in the Posts search source section.

-On the appeared window, you can specify attributes and taxonomies you want WordPress to consider when performing a search.
+On the next window, you can specify attributes like custom fields and taxonomies you want SearchWP to consider when performing a search.

-To make a specific custom field searchable, click on the Custom Fields field and enter its name.
+To make a specific custom field searchable, you can click on the Custom Fields field and enter its name.

 To make a new taxonomy searchable, click the Taxonomies field and select the desired taxonomy.

-After you finish managing the Posts search source attributes, press Done to save the changes.
+After you finish managing the Posts source attributes, press Done to save the changes.

 Now, let’s see how you can narrow your search to give your visitors more relevant results.